Tomorrow (Silverchair song): Critical response

 AllMusic's Stephen Thomas Erlewine described the "angst-ridden single" as "from the standard grunge formula".

 In February 2004, Australian rock musician Scott Owen of the Living End was asked for "the most influential Australian music release" and answered that it was Silverchair's "Tomorrow", he explained "it taught kids that if you give it a go you have the chance to take on the world".

-In September 2021, Ultimate Guitar placed "Tomorrow" at number 6 on their "Top 10 Grunge Songs That Prove Grunge Never Tried to Kill the Guitar Solo" list.
+In September 2021, Ultimate Guitar placed "Tomorrow" at No. 6 on their "Top 10 Grunge Songs That Prove Grunge Never Tried to Kill the Guitar Solo" list.
 They described it as "An outstanding exercise in quiet-loud dynamics, it features a wah-soaked guitar solo that showcases Johns' exquisite taste for melodic earworms."

-In April 2022, The Guardian ranked "Tomorrow" at #1 on their "The 25 best Silverchair songs - sorted" list, saying "The EP version is slightly preferable to the one re-recorded for Frogstomp, mostly because it sounds a little rougher around the edges – clearly made by three teenagers who just wanna throw every idea they have into the pot and see how it tastes."
+In April 2022, The Guardian ranked "Tomorrow" at No. 1 on their "The 25 best Silverchair songs - sorted" list, saying "The EP version is slightly preferable to the one re-recorded for Frogstomp, mostly because it sounds a little rougher around the edges – clearly made by three teenagers who just wanna throw every idea they have into the pot and see how it tastes."